 - Muscle pain

 - Joint pain

 - Sore throat

 In case a pregnant women contracts fifth disease, her foetus remains unaffected.
 But if the foetus contracts the disease, it will be unable to produce red blood cells.
-This puts the unborn child at risk of anemia, heart failure, miscarriage and sometimes still birth.
+This puts the unborn child at risk of anaemia, heart failure, miscarriage and sometimes stillbirth.